 That’s my only theory so far, but it’s not a great one.

-Lavoris mouthwash, which has been around since 1903, was popular in the middle of the 20th century.
-But this doesn’t explain why dozens of babies suddenly got the name “Lavoris” in 1961.
-I haven’t found any evidence of a big Lavoris mouthwash advertising campaign in 1960/1961; the ads seem to run consistently throughout the ’50s and ’60s.
+Lavoris mouthwash — with a name coined from the Latin words lava (“a washing”) and oris (“of the mouth”) — has been around since the early 1900s, and was popular in the middle of the 20th century.
+But this doesn’t explain why dozens of babies suddenly got the name Lavoris in 1961.
+I haven’t found any evidence of a conspicuous Lavoris advertising campaign in 1960-1961, for instance.
+Ads seem to run consistently throughout the ’50s and ’60s.

-Like Toshiba, another name that also happens to be a popular brand, the brand could either be the answer, or be masking the answer (when I do internet searches).
-Very frustrating.
+Like Toshiba, another baby name that also happens to be a well-known brand name, the brand could either be the answer, or be masking the answer…

 Any ideas on this one?